Dysarthria research: COS-Speech

 • clinicians with experience of dysarthria after stroke

 We wanted their views on how speech recovery after stroke should be measured.
-As part of this, they will complete two questionnaires rating which things they think are the most and least important to measure.
-The data from the questionnaire will be organised by a computer.
-We will then discuss this information at two workshops where we will agree what aspects of speech recovery should be measured and how.
-More information can be found in our participant information sheets:
+As part of this, they completed two questionnaires rating which things they thought were the most and least important to measure.
+We then discussed this information at two workshops where we agreed what aspects of speech recovery should be measured.

 Research team

-Meet some of the people involved in our study:
+Meet some of the people involved in our studies:

 Claire Mitchell